-There's a big twist at the end of Fantastic Beasts: The Crimes Of Grindelwald, and it's sending a ripple through the entire wizarding world.
-In the final moments of the film, we learn that Creedence Barebone is actually a Dumbledore.
+There was a big twist at the end of Fantastic Beasts: The Crimes of Grindelwald, and it sent a ripple through the entire Wizarding World.
+In the final moments of the film, we learned that Credence Barebone is actually a Dumbledore.
 First name . . .
 Aurelius?!
-If you're confused, you're not alone.
-After all, there's not a single mention of Aurelius anywhere in any of the Harry Potter books.
-You'd think he'd be a pretty big name to mention, especially if he is, in fact, a Dumbledore who ends up as Grindelwald's right-hand man.
-The easy conclusion, at this point, is that Aurelius must be a brother of Albus, but I don't think that's the case.
-Let's break it down.
+If you were confused, you weren’t alone.
+After all, there’s not a single mention of Aurelius anywhere in any of the Harry Potter books.
+You’d think he’d be a pretty big name to mention, especially if he is, in fact, a Dumbledore who ends up as Grindelwald’s right-hand man.
+The easy conclusion, at this point, is that Aurelius must be a brother of Albus, but we don’t think that’s the case.
+Let’s break it down.

-So, if you're wondering how many brothers Albus has, I'm keen to say there's only one.
-If Percival is the father of Aurelius, I'd bet Kendra is not the mother, making him just a half brother.
-But something about the vast age discrepancy between Albus and Aurelius has me wondering if they might be uncle and nephew.
-Anyway, I digress.
-We'll have to see how Aurelius fits into the family tree, but I'm calling it now: he's no full-blooded brother of Albus.
+So, if you’re wondering how many brothers Albus has, there’s only one.
+If Percival is the father of Aurelius, we’d bet Kendra is not the mother, making him a half-brother.
+But something about the vast age discrepancy between Albus and Aurelius has us wondering if they might be uncle and nephew . . . all we can say is: he’s no full-blooded brother of Albus.